acbbullock/IO-Fortran-Library/README.md

 ### New features

 * The `String` type has been greatly extended and can now serve as an interface for advanced I/O and character manipulations.
 See the references for [type-bound procedures](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/string-methods.html) and the [tutorials](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Examples/index.html) for more information.
-* New constants have been added for public use to facilitate file I/O on a variety of platforms.
+* New constants have been added for public use to facilitate file I/O consistently on a variety of platforms.
 * New interface [String](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/string.html) for an `elemental` version of `str` with a return type of `String`.
 * New interfaces [cast](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/cast.html) and [cast_string](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/cast_string.html) for casting `character` and `String` data into numeric variables.
 * New [operator interfaces](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/operators.html) for advanced internal character manipulations involving the intrinsic `character` data type and the derived-type `String`.

 ### Added

-* [echo](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/echo.html) now accepts an additional `optional` argument `terminator`: a `character` value of any length which is used to terminate the input string.
+* [echo](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/echo.html) now accepts an additional `optional` argument `terminator`: a `character` value which is used to terminate the input string.
 The default terminator is the line feed character `LF`, which is identical to previous behavior.
-* Test programs have been added in `/test`, which are all passing with the following configurations:
+* Test programs have been added in `/test`, which are all passing in the following configurations with lowest *and* highest optimizations:
   * GNU Fortran Compiler v11.3.0 on Linux
   * Intel Fortran Compiler v2023.0.0 on Linux
   * Intel Fortran Compiler Classic v2021.8.0 on Linux